When to Use Flat Fee vs. Hourly Billing at Your Firm

 • facilitate easier time-tracking and transaction management, and provide a high level of accuracy — eliminating manual errors that can occur with traditional billing methods.

 • provide transparency in the billing process.
-Modern legal billing and accounting software can provide detailed breakdowns of charges, which can be easily shared with clients.
+Modern legal billing and accounting software can provide detailed breakdowns of charges, including legal fees, which can be easily shared with clients.
 This transparency not only strengthens client-lawyer relationships but also reduces the likelihood of disputes over billing.

 • save valuable time.
 Instead of spending hours manually calculating fees, tracking hours, or generating invoices, firms can let the automated system handle these tasks efficiently.
 This means more time can be spent on client work and less on administrative tasks.